appscode/blog/content/post/kubedb-v2024.03.16/index.md

 To use this feature, You need KubeStash installed in your cluster.
 KubeStash (aka Stash 2.0) is a ground up rewrite of Stash with various improvements planned.
 It works with any existing KubeDB or Stash license key.

-To use the continuous archiving feature, we have introduced a CRD on the KubeDB side, named MariaDBArchiver.
-Here are all the details of using MariaDBArchiver .
+To use the continuous archiving feature, we have introduced a CRD on the KubeDB side, named `MariaDBArchiver`.
+Here are all the details of using `MariaDBArchiver` .
 In short, you need to create the following resources:

-**BackupStorage**: refers to a cloud storage backend (like `s3`, `gcs` etc.) you prefer.
+- **BackupStorage**: refers to a cloud storage backend (like `s3`, `gcs` etc.) you prefer.

-**RetentionPolicy**: allows you to set how long you’d like to retain the backup data.
+- **RetentionPolicy**: allows you to set how long you’d like to retain the backup data.

-**Secrets**: hold the backend access credentials and a restic encryption password to encrypt the backup snapshots.
+- **Secrets**: hold the backend access credentials and a restic encryption password to encrypt the backup snapshots.

-**VolumeSnapshotClass**: holds the csi-driver information which is responsible for taking VolumeSnapshots.
+- **VolumeSnapshotClass**: holds the csi-driver information which is responsible for taking VolumeSnapshots.
 This is vendor specific.

-**MariaDBArchiver**: holds all of above metadata information.
+- **MariaDBArchiver**: holds all of above metadata information.

 Here is an example of MariaDB archiver CR:
 ```yaml